jayfiveshin/jayfiveshin.github.io/_posts/2013-08-28-expression.md

 title: Self-Expression
 ---
 ##{{ page.title }}
-**{{ page.date | date: "%B, %d %Y" }}**
+**{{ page.date | date: "%A, %B, %d %Y" }}**

 *Just when you think that you have your entire life figured out, it has a way of throwing a curve ball.*

 I had a bit of a crisis today.

 I questioned my life choices.
-I asked questions like, "Who was I in the last few weeks?"
-Am I really being true to myself?
-Why did I care so much?
-I couldn't figure out who I was or what I was doing.
-Have you ever felt that way?
+I asked questions like, *"Who have I been in the last few weeks?
+Last few months?"*, *"Have I really been true to myself?"*  I couldn't figure out who I was or what I was doing.
+I was in terrible shape, and I was doing everything I can to keep it to myself but it was unbearable.

+Have you ever
+felt that way?
 One moment you are perfectly fine with your existence;
 then in another moment you are completely thrown out of track.

-It felt a little bit like it was my first day of high school; and I can assure you that was not a good day for me.
-Why do you think that I keep questioning myself?
-I don't allow myself to be the person that I really am.
-I see another person and I feel that I need to be like tha person.
-I am me, and I'm not no one else.
-Why do I have such a hard time accepting that fact?
+What causes something like this happen?
+I wondered.

+I had a problem, and like any good engineer, I wanted to fix it, but only way I could was to first understand why I was having these problems in the first place.

+I realized what caused this were two things: first thing is that last night, I met up with a friend whom I've met in a beginner's acting class.
+Since we last met, she decided to pursue acting further and I didn't.
+Through our interactions, I felt that she was scared.
+She wasn't sure of what she was doing and the uncertainty was taking its toll on her mind.
+But I saw something beautiful in a person who was fearful, but decided to do it anyway.

+The second thing was that we went to go see a play together.
+The play was extremely intense, and so full of emotions.
+I was more shocked than amazed.
+I did not really enjoy the experience, because I couldn't help but feel uneasy.
+I kept shifting around in my chair.
+Unable to sit still and watch the artwork happening in front of me.
+I wanted to get up and stand, to walk around and be part of the scene.
+Then once the play was over, I wanted to sit down, and think about what I had just witnessed.
+It was the oddest thing I've experienced in a long time.
+As I mulled over this experience, an idea was planted in my head.

+*"A truth that I had once known, but chose to forget."*

+I had dug up something that I've deeply buried long time ago.
+And the next day this so called truth lit up in flames, which then spread like wildfire across the field of my mind and continued to burn for hours on end, and never let me have a quiet moment of peace.

+The truth that upon searching for so dearly, I had finally found something that I loved doing; an activity, in the most purely sense.
+Self-expression.

+The truth that I had ran away from what I had desperately yearned for, all beacuse I was fearful of shame, failure and rejection.

 Artist and Engineer, both are something that I want to be a part of.
 Both are something that I want to be.
 Yet, at first glace, the two seems